livechat/api-client-csharp/README.md

 ------------

 1. Download the repository
-2. Copy the LiveChatApi project into your Solution folder
+2. Copy the LiveChatApi project folder into your solution folder
 3. Right-click on your solution in Solution Explorer and add existing LiveChatApi project
 4. Add a reference to the LiveChatApi in your project's References